 The EPA should set more aggressive compliance dates without reducing targets.
-Our organizations agree with the EPA that states need time to phase in some measures.
+States do need time to phase in some measures.
 However, the EPA proposal offers an excessively long period for phase in compared to other similar major rules.
 We urge EPA to shorten the time for putting these measures in place, but without reducing the required reductions as the EPA suggested as an option.
-The President announced November 11th a commitment to reduce the nation's net greenhouse gas emissions up to 28 percent below 2005 levels by 2025.
-To accomplish that goal, this plan must require more reductions from the existing electric sector.

 All state plans must be complete by 2018, so the states would have twelve years to meet their goals in 2030.
 Five years would be reasonable and provide more time to implement than other large measures adopted by the EPA in the past, including the NOx SIP call and the Mercury and Air Toxics Standards.
-However, our organizations do not support setting weaker standards to accommodate that shorter timeframe.
+However, the EPA should not weaken the standards to accommodate that shorter timeframe.
 The EPA should revise the compliance schedule to ensure states start reducing emissions as soon as possible, and move the completion date to no later than 2025 without reducing the targets.
+The EPA must also require regular review of the implementation and these guidelines no less frequently than once every 8 years.

 The targets need to recognize that states can and should do more to reduce carbon emissions.
 The EPA based the reductions on the agency's calculations of what each state could do.
 However, some states report that they are already doing more in some categories than EPA has proposed as a target.
-The EPA need to set standards that push states to do
+The EPA need to set standards that push states to do more.